qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 - [VKE Documentation](https://docs.vultr.com/)
 - [Frequently Asked Questions on VKE](https://docs.vultr.com/vultr-kubernetes-engine#frequently-asked-questions)

 Once you've got a Kubernetes cluster deployed on a platform of your choosing, you can begin setting up Qdrant hybrid cloud.
-Head over to our Qdrant Hybrid Cloud [setup guide](/documentation/hybrid-cloud/hybrid-cloud-setup) guide to know more.
+Head over to our Qdrant Hybrid Cloud [setup guide](/documentation/hybrid-cloud/hybrid-cloud-setup) for instructions.